llmrb/llm/README.md

 llm.rb provides a clean, dependency-free interface to Large Language Models, treating Ruby itself — not Rails or any specific framework — as the primary platform.
 It avoids hidden magic, complex metaprogramming, and heavy DSLs.
+It is intentionally simple and won't compromise on being a simple library, even if that means saying no to certain features.

 Instead, it embraces a general-purpose, object-oriented design that prioritizes explicitness, composability, and clarity.
 Code should be easy to follow, test, and adapt.